Stella works in Greek secondary education. She is a teacher of Greek language and sociology. She holds a master's degree in literature.

 The teacher gives not only knowledge.
 He helps children to have healthy mental development.
 Education is not only a learning but also a psychic process.
 That's why teachers fulfill the role of psychologists.
-By daily contact, they can develop a meaningful relationship with students.
+Through daily contact, they can develop a meaningful relationships with students.
 They have to gain their trust.

 The basic rule for this is counseling skills and cooperation with parents.
 An engaged teacher maintains communication with parents.
 He keeps them informed of what is going on.
 It is necessary to be polite and patient.
 Tutors should not consider themselves as authority.
 In contrast, they must admit their mistakes.
 It is important to accept the comments of their students.

 Alexander the Great said, “I am indebted to my father for living, but to my teacher for living well.”
 Many studies have shown that a good teacher transmits not only knowledge.
 He also contributes to the future quality of life!
 Successful teaching must be student-centered.

 The teacher should not focus only on cognitive skills.
 Students are not passive receivers of knowledge.
 The relationship of educator-student plays the most important role in learning.
 Great teachers bring happiness to their scholars!